Memorizing doesn’t have to be a chore.

 It doesn’t matter if it doesn’t make sense—your brain can’t distinguish it from reality, anyway.

-By doing this, your brain will associate the location to the information.
+By doing this, your brain will associate the location with the information.
 In other words, your “images” are now put into spatial memory.

 And that’s PRECISELY what we want to happen.